 Sandra V. McGee is a former publicist for the performing arts.
 She has co-authored nine books with her husband, including The Divorce Seekers: A Photo Memoir of a Nevada Dude Wrangler, which garnered critical praise from the Nevada Historical Society as “the best book yet about Nevada’s famous dude-divorce ranch business.”

-Sandra is a member of Western Writers of America, and the Bay Area Independent Publisher’s Association (BAIPA).
-Sandra’s passions are black-and-white movies from the 1930s and ’40s, and ballet.
+Sandra is a member of Western Writers of America.
+When not trying to edit another’s copy, her passions are black-and-white movies from the 1930s and ’40s, and ballet.

 Bill and Sandra may be reached at email@example.com.

 (Photo credit: Joanne A. Calitri International)